ironhack-labs/lab-passport-roles/README.md

 - Use Mongo Compass to give a user the **BOSS** role.
 - This user will be able to see a _Delete user_ and _Edit user_ buttons on each user profile.
 - Develop the needed routing system and views to archive this two goals, but don't forget that any user except the **BOSS** may perform this actions.
+- Avoid any other user to see these extra buttons or to access any of the related routes.

 ## Iteration #4: General Manager role handling

-The General Manager, as a boss, can assign any user the 'DEV' or 'TA' role.
+The General Manager, as a boss, can appoint any user as a Developer or a TA.

 **Tasks:**

-- Allow the General Manager to update any user role to make them 'DEV' or 'TA'.
+- Allow the General Manager to update through the application any user role to 'DEV' or 'TA'.
+- Avoid any other user to archive this.

 ## Iteration #5: User profile editing

-At this point only General Manager is allowed to edit user's profiles.
+At this point only our General Manager is allowed to edit user's profiles.
 Develop the system to allow each user to edit their own profile.

 **Tasks:**

-- Create the system that would allow each user to edit their own profile, while rejecting any other user's profile editing attempt.
+- Create the system that would allow each user to edit _their own profile_.
+- Avoid any other user to edit other user's profile (except our General Manager, of course!)